Kanaries/graphic-walker/README.md

 When you finish exploration, you can save the result into a local file, which can be imported next time.

-Sometimes you may have futher questions, such as why sales in Dec. is high.
+Sometimes you may have further questions, such as why sales in Dec. is high.
 Graphic Walker provides a data explainer for these cases.

 For example, in bike sharing dataset, ask why registered rents in Jan. is lower than expectation, the explainer will try to find some potential explanations:

 ![](https://docs-us.oss-us-west-1.aliyuncs.com/images/graphic-walker/explain-data-start.png)

-(percent of number of workingday is less than average)
+(percent of number of working days is less than average)

 ![](https://docs-us.oss-us-west-1.aliyuncs.com/images/graphic-walker/explain-data-result.png)